Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### split.prune.copy.attrs

 List of properties to copy property values while splitting or pruning document.
-To set it to the desired property OC names, use comma to separate them.
+To set it to the desired property OpenContent names, use comma to separate them.
 For example, for Alfresco environment, the following can be used: `insuranceDemo_claimantName,insuranceDemo_policyHolder`.
 If set to blank, all property values are copied.

 ## OpenContent - default properties